 PICKING UP OUR VW BUS

 The first house we looked at in South Carolina, remarkably had a horse in the back yard and a VW bus parked right in front.
-It was as though the universe was letting us know we were headed in the right direction, so we moved in.
-The house had no a/c or heat, but our simple life taught us so much.
+It was as though the universe was letting us know we were headed in the right direction…so we moved in.
+The house was a simple farm cottage with no a/c or heat, but our simple life taught us so much.

-Just three years after becoming Mr. and Mrs. Lill, we found an authentic ’78 VW camper bus in beautiful Asheville, North Carolina.
+Just three years after becoming Mr. and Mrs. Lill, another piece of our vision came true.
+We found an authentic ’78 VW camper bus for sale in beautiful Asheville, North Carolina.
 It was a wonderful moment in time, finally driving along in our old-school hippie bus.
 We named him Moksha (the state of non-ego) and almost immediately, we were put to the test.

 MORE VW BUS POSTS LIKE THIS ONE: